woodfrog/tf_notes/README.md

 ## Tensorflow Notes

-Some random notes taken when I learning and using Tensorflow (without elaborate organization :neutral_face:)
+Some random notes taken when I learning and using Tensorflow (without elaborate organization :flushed:)

+Maybe should take a look at the new estimator stuff?